 The doll above is a Factory Blythe with the original eye chips and positioning, although with eyes modified to "sleep" and replaced eyelashes.
-I'll cover those changes in future tutorials.
+I cover those changes my sleep eyes tutorial.
 Today I'm going to show you how to replace the original Blythe doll eye chips and change the positioning of the gaze as shown in the doll below.

 If you've been following along you may remember a couple months ago I customized my first Blythe dolls and promised tutorials. but then my son required a bone graft surgery and we spent November going to one or more doctor's appointments every week to prepare.
 My son had surgery on Monday.
 It went exactly as planned and we spent only one night in the hospital, less than half the time usually required.
 He's recovering well and you can keep up with his progress and see photos on my Instagram and Facebook.
 I had a suspicious number of orders for a Monday, almost all from repeat customers, and I know that's because many of you are trying to support us.
 I want you to know we are all sincerely touched and extremely appreciative!